On a bright and sunny day, what could be better than the icy, minty, rum-soaked goodness of a mojito?

 - 2 ounces chilled sparkling wine

-In a cocktail shaker, place: mint leaves, simple syrup, and fresh-squeezed lime juice.
+In the bottom a cocktail shaker, combine the mint leaves, simple syrup, and fresh-squeezed lime juice.

 Gently bruise the mint leaves with a wooden muddler or the end of a wooden spoon.
-Add:1 1/2 ounces Bacardi 8 (or substitute another medium-bodied gold rum) 2 dashes Angostura bitters.
+Add rum and bitters.

 Fill shaker with ice, and shake well for 10 seconds.
 Strain into a chilled cocktail glass (you may wish to use a tea strainer to remove the tiny flecks of mint).